Erimelowo/OpenVR-Dynamic-Resolution/README.md

 - `resDecreaseThreshold`: Percentage of the target frametime at which the program will stop decreasing resolution

-- `dataAverageSamples`: Number of samples to use for the average GPU time.
-One frame gives one sample.

 - `minCpuTimeThreshold`: Don't increase resolution when CPU time in milliseconds is below this value.
 Useful to avoid the resolution increasing in the SteamVR void or during loading screens.
 Also see resetOnThreshold.

 - `resetOnThreshold`: (0 = disabled, 1 = enabled) Enabling will reset the resolution to initialRes whenever minCpuTimeThreshold is met.
 Useful if you wanna go from playing a supported game to an unsuported games without having to reset your resolution/the program/SteamVR.